-I just bought a new computer with windows 10 and I noticed that there’s an option to unzip folders on the right-click menu.
+I just bought a new Windows computer and I noticed that there’s an option to unzip folders on the right-click menu.

 Thanks for your help!

-7Zip is in fact a great tool, but if all you’ll ever use it for is to unzip the zipped folders your boyfriend sends you then you simply don’t need it.
+7-Zip is in fact a powerful tool, but if all you’ll ever use it for is to unzip the zipped folders your boyfriend sends you then you simply don’t need it.